Birmingham Brummies: 2000s

+2010s

 Birmingham were accepted into the Elite League for 2011 and finished their first season in ninth place out of ten.
 Ahead of their second season in the top flight they retained the services of the previous season's star performers Danny King and Ben Barker as well as adding Speedway Grand Prix star Bjarne Pedersen.
 Although Pedersen's time at Birmingham was an unhappy one the team made a big improvement on their first season in the Elite League, finishing in 3rd place and achieving a spot in the play-offs.
-The 2013 season was filled with success, with the Brummies finishing in 1st place in the Elite League and achieving a place in the Elite League Grand Final.
-They found themselves outclassed in the final, losing out on aggregate 104-79 to the Poole Pirates, who were inspired by Greg Hancock.
+The 2013 season was filled with success, with the Brummies finishing in first place in the Elite League and achieving a place in the Elite League Grand Final.
+However, despite being led by Jason Doyle and Chris Harris, they found themselves outclassed in the final, losing out on aggregate 104-79 to the Poole Pirates, who were inspired by Greg Hancock.

 Despite the success of the 2013 season there were regular reports of turmoil behind the scenes at the club, and at the end of the season team manager Phil Morris walked away from the club.
 The off season was a difficult time for the club, with captain Danny King handing in a transfer request, although he was later convinced to stay.
 Once the season began the troubles only intensified, and on 14 July 2014 it was announced that the club would cease to operate.
-The team was taken over later that year by Tony Mole and entered into the National League for 2015.
-Under the stewardship of Mole and Drury The Brummies would crown a superb season back on track by winning the National League title.
-The Brummies defended their National League title in 2016, beating Eastbourne in a two leg play off, the play off system having been controversially introduced for this season. they would also win the National Trophy to crown a superb double.
+The team was taken over later that year by Tony Mole and entered into the National League (the third tier) for 2015.
+Under the stewardship of Mole and Drury, the Brummies would crown a superb season back on track by winning the National League title.
+The Brummies defended their National League title in 2016, beating Eastbourne in a two leg play off and would also win the National Trophy to crown a superb double.

 Ahead of the 2017 season owner Tony Mole announced that he will be walking away from the sport after the 2017 season, after 31 years promoting in the sport.
 The Birmingham Brummies had their future secured when they were bought by David and Peter Mason toward the end of the 2017 season.
+The team moved up to the SGB Championship (2nd tier) in 2019.